Causes of peripheral neuropathy: from diabetes to vaccines

 Diabetes

 Also known as diabetic neuropathy, diabetes is the most common cause of peripheral neuropathy.
-In fact, this condition affects nearly one quarter of people with type 1 e diabetes tipo 2.
+In fact, this condition affects nearly one quarter of people with tipo 1 e diabetes tipo 2.
 This is because high blood sugar (glucose) levels can cause nerve damage.
 It often causes tingling and numbness to the hands and feet.

 For people with diabetes, the best way to prevent or treat peripheral neuropathy is to keep your blood sugar well controlled and to avoid smoking.